GSA/search-gov-website/admin-center/activate/typeahead-api.md

 The Type-ahead API exposes your site's type-ahead suggestions.
 Calling the API directly alllows you to show type-ahead suggestions without adding the JavaScript code.

 This API is available for use on official government websites only.
-Instructions can be found on the API's [GSA Open API directory listing](https://open.gsa.gov/api/searchgov-suggestions/).
+Instructions can be found on the API's [GSA Open API directory listing](https://open.gsa.gov/api/searchgov-suggestions/){% external_link %}.

 ---
 ***Troubleshooting:*** Suggestions are derived from the searches performed on your website.
-For additional details, please review the [documentation](https://open.gsa.gov/api/searchgov-suggestions/).
+For additional details, please review the [documentation](https://open.gsa.gov/api/searchgov-suggestions/){% external_link %}.